 If you want to develop your brand voice, ideally you already know how you want your brand to appear.
 Maybe there is a so-called mission statement and other basic definitions that you can refer to.

-To do this, you need to know who belongs to the target group and what their expectations are.
+To achieve this, you need to know who belongs to the target group and their expectations.
 Used correctly, brand voice helps you build a relationship with these people, supported by your content marketing.
-It is also helpful to look around your industry: How do others perform?
+It is also helpful to look around your field.
+How do others perform?
 What do you like?
 What is rather boring and interchangeable?
 How can you stand out in a positive way?

-It is generally recommended to be "authentic" at this point as well.
-What is meant by this is that it should fit you, the company, the products and offers.
-An arch-conservative company that suddenly wants to appear young and "edgy" is otherwise quickly reminiscent of the meme "How do you do, fellow kids?
+It is generally recommended to be "authentic" in this regard, too.
+What this means, is that it should fit you, the company, the products and offers.
+A conservative company that suddenly wants to appear young and "edgy" is otherwise quickly reminiscent of the meme "How do you do, fellow kids?
 Or as content strategist Lauren Pope puts it:

 "Your voice needs to be authentic, which means it feels right coming from your brand.
 If you're a hundred-year-old global banking corporation it'll be jarring if you start to talk like a BuzzFeed listicle."

-Another example is freelancers who present themselves like an agency, including a "we".
+Another example is freelancers who present themselves like an agency, including an inappropriate representation.
 This raises false expectations and is very likely to attract unsuitable prospects.
 Moreover, clients will sooner or later recognise these backdrops as such - not exactly a confidence-building measure.

-Copywriter Natalia Toborek sums it up as follows: A brand voice is found in the intersection between your unique voice and personality on the one hand site, and how you want to present yourself to your (potential) customers on the other site .
-So both come together: What makes you or your company special and what appeals to your intended target group.
+Copywriter Natalia Toborek sums it up as follows - a brand voice is found in the intersection between your unique voice and personality on the one hand, and how you want to present yourself to your (potential) customers on the other hand.
+So both combined play a role.
+What makes you or your company unique and what appeals to your intended target group?

 Develop Brand Voice

-The all-important question is how to develop and find your own brand voice.
-Content strategist Lauren Pope sees the following four factors as the foundation for this:
+The important question is how to develop and find your own brand voice.
+Content strategist Lauren Pope sees the following four factors as a foundation:

 Let's take a closer look at these four points:

 The personality should fit the values and goals of the company.
 This does not only mean that it should be "authentic", as described above.
-It also means that it directly supports the goals and strategy.
+It also means to directly support the goals and strategy.
 So don't choose a voice based (solely) on what you like best or what seems to be in vogue at the moment.

-Lauren Pope also recommends not just defining the personality with adjectives, but writing a character description.
+Lauren Pope also recommends not just defining the personality through adjectives, but by writing a character description.
 This is to help everyone slip into that character when writing something.
 Concrete examples of how these personality traits play out are helpful.

 The tonality, in turn, transforms the personality to fit the situation - just as we as humans have one voice and one character, but can sound different depending on the situation.
 In Brand Voice, tone of voice is meant to convey certain feelings or moods and varies them based on personality.

-To do this, it is important to know your target group well: What do these people want or need?
+Therefore, it is important to know your target group well.
+What do these people want or need?
 How would they like to be addressed?
 What do they find, quite literally, appealing in their situation?
 Ideally, you should include in the guidelines who you want to address and what you want to convey with your tone.
 Again, examples are helpful.

-The third factor, rhythm, determines the effect of a text more than you may realise.
+The third factor, rhythm, determines the effect of a text more than you may realize.
 For example, concise statements need short sentences.
 The previous sentence is an example of this.
-But with short sentences alone, a text seems choppy.
+But with short sentences alone, the text seems choppy.
 It sounds more like a telegram.
 In the long run, this becomes tiring.

-This is where the structure comes into play, which provides variety from time to time.
-With the length and structure of your sentences alone, you can influence the effect of your text: fast and loud, leisurely and quiet...
+This is where the structure comes into play, which provides variety now and then.
+With the length and structure of your sentences alone, you can influence the effect of your text - fast and loud, leisurely and quiet...
 So you can strengthen or weaken what you have planned in terms of personality and tonality.

-Last but not least, vocabulary refers to which words you use and which you do not.
-Here, too, the target group plays a decisive role: should the general public be addressed or people with specialist knowledge?
-Here, too, there can be variations depending on the application and context: You address private individuals differently than corporate clients, for example.
+Last but not least, vocabulary refers to which words you use and which not.
+Here, too, the target group plays a decisive role.
+Should the general public be addressed or people with specialist knowledge?
+Here, too, there can be variations depending on the application and context.
+You address private individuals differently than corporate clients, for example.

-Here it can be useful to define a certain vocabulary and also to note which terms should not be used because they are misleading, for example.
+Here it can make sense to define a certain vocabulary and also to note which terms should not be used because they are misleading, for example.
 At this point, keyword research can help you to find exactly the terms that your target group uses.
 See the article Guide to Keyword Research.

 Record in writing

 With these four points, you are already well on your way.
 An article in the Content Science Review also recommends recording the results in writing.
-This applies especially to large organisations, so that everyone involved is on the same page.
-In my opinion, this also applies to freelancers, because such details can easily get lost in everyday life or are forgotten a few months later.
+This applies especially to large organizations, so that everyone involved is on the same page.
+This also applies to freelancers, in my opinion, because such details can easily get lost in everyday life or are forgotten a few months later.

 Examples and templates

-- A well-known example from practice comes from MailChimp: their specifications on "Voice and Tone" are embedded in a comprehensive Content Style Guide.
-Further examples of such and similar guidelines are gathered on this site .
+- A well-known example of practice comes from MailChimp.Their specifications on "Voice and Tone" are embedded in a comprehensive content style guide.
+Further examples of such and similar guidelines are gathered on this site